Crystal: Characterizing Relative Impact of Scholarly Publications

 \section{Introduction}

-Funding agencies, hiring committees, and researchers routinely rely on measures of \textit{scientific impact} to make consequential decisions; yet most such measures reduce a paper's influence to noisy proxy measures such as citation count~\cite{garfield1972citation}.
-Citation count alone provides a poor measure of impact because not all citations are equally important \cite[][]{zhu2015measuring, aguiris2012scholarly}.
+Funding agencies, hiring committees, and researchers routinely rely on measures of \textit{scientific impact} to make consequential decisions; yet most such measures reduce a paper's influence to noisy proxies such as citation count~\cite{garfield1972citation}.
+Citation count alone is a poor measure of impact since not all citations are equally important \cite[][]{zhu2015measuring, aguiris2012scholarly}.
 For example, a citation providing background information contributes less to the citing paper than one that adopts the cited paper's methodology \cite{Hassan2017IdentifyingIC}.

 These challenges have motivated a line of research on citation intent and impact classification \citep[e.g.,][]{valenzuela2015identifying, jurgens2018measuring, Arnaout2025IndepthRI}, which aims to assess the impact and intent behind each citation to a prior work mentioned in a given paper.
 As illustrated in Figure~\ref{fig:1}, these approaches evaluate each citation edge independently, assessing each citation based on its surrounding text, capturing \textit{how} and \textit{why} a paper is cited --- and to classify citations as meaningful or incidental.
 Focusing on each citation context \emph{in isolation} is a natural choice: it concentrates on the most directly relevant text as highlighted in Figure~\ref{fig:1}, and keeps context length short to avoid the risk of positional biases and the cost of inference.
 Yet evaluating citations in isolation discards a valuable signal: the \emph{relative importance} of a reference compared to the other works cited alongside it.